sarse024/UniversityCODE/CTTP_CFD/5-finalProject/Animation/README.md

 # Lagrangian Spray Cloud and Evaporization

 ## Spray Parcel
-The parcel are render as sphare scale with the diameter and scale by 25 times.
-Then are colored with the Temperature gradient and Age https://github.com/user-attachments/assets/6dfa42a3-67e6-4ffb-926d-86ad5305c983
+The parcels are rendered as spheres, scaled to a diameter 25 times their original size.
+They are then colored according to a temperature gradient and their age.

+https://github.com/user-attachments/assets/6dfa42a3-67e6-4ffb-926d-86ad5305c983